ropensci/roweb3/content/blog/2026-03-27-mentors-2026/index.md

 {{< figure src = "/img/team/luis-verde.jpeg" width = "250" alt = "Profile photo of Luis D. Verde Arregoitia" class = "pull-left" caption = "<strong>Luis D. Verde Arregoitia</br>Instituto de Ecología AC - INECOL</br>LatinR, rOpenSci, The Carpentries</strong>">}}

-Hi, I'm Luis D. Verde Arregoitia, Mexican living in Xalapa, Mexico.
-Biologist and PhD in Biological Sciences.
-I am a mammal specialist with experience in R programming for data analysis, visualization and statistical modeling.
+Hi, I'm Luis D. Verde Arregoitia, a Mexican living in Xalapa, Mexico.
+Biologist and PhD in Biological Sciences, I am a mammal specialist with experience in R programming for data analysis, visualization and statistical modeling.
 I am also a certified instructor and author of several packages.

 I was a mentor in two previous cohorts of the program where I have supported software developers in Latin America and I return with much enthusiasm to this new cohort.

-## Francisco Cardozo
+### Francisco Cardozo

-{{< figure src = "/img/team/francisco-cardozo.jpg" width = "250" alt = "Foto de perfil de Francisco Cardozo" class = "pull-right" caption = "<strong>Francisco Cardozo</br>[Afiliacion universidad] </br> rOpenSci - The Carpentries</strong>">}}
+{{< figure src = "/img/team/francisco-cardozo.jpg" width = "250" alt = "Profile photo of Francisco Cardozo" class = "pull-right" caption = "<strong>Francisco Cardozo</br>[Afiliacion universidad] </br> rOpenSci - The Carpentries</strong>">}}
 My name is Francisco Cardozo.
 I am originally from Colombia and came to the United States to pursue my doctoral studies.
-I am currently working at the University of Miami as a postdoctoral researcher at the IMPAC research center, an institution dedicated to advancing our understanding of adolescent development.
+I am currently working at the University of Miami as a postdoctoral researcher in the IMPAC research center, an institution dedicated to advancing our understanding of adolescent development.
 I have participated in the Champions Program on several occasions.
 Much of my professional work has focused on research design and the application of statistical methods, particularly through the use of the R software environment.

 ## Elio Campitelli